 Serendipity and opportunity can place one on an unexpected path.
 This could lead researchers to wonder if they were “chosen” for a quest.

-Greg and Lora Little might just ask that question.
+Greg and Lora Little might just wonder.
 The Little’s are a well-educated couple who have acquired some unusual hobbies.
 Dr. Lora Little is a respected psycho-therapist, Administrator and writer who became an in-the-field historical investigator.
 Her husband, Dr. Greg Little, is a criminal psychologist who became active in archaeological investigations after experiencing the same dream 10 nights in a row.

 In the recurring dream, he was taking photographs of Native American earth-works.
 Greg says he knew very little about Native American mounds at the time: